-- 2. If you wish to drop a course, the student is responsible for initiating and completing the drop process.
-If you stop coming to class and fail to drop the course, you will earn an 'F' in the course. - 1.
-Additional class policies as defined by EMS Program Student Handbook. - 2.
+- 1. No food, drinks, or use of tobacco products in class. - 2.
+Computers, telephones, headphones, and any other electronic devices must be turned off while in class or used only with permission of the instructor. - 3.
+Do not bring children to class. - 4.
+No late assignments will be accepted. - 5. is responsible for initiating and completing the drop process.
+If you stop coming to class and fail to drop the course, you will earn an 'F' in the course. - 6.
+Additional class policies as defined by EMS Program Student Handbook. - 7.
 Lab Skill Sheets - a.
-Each specific lab skill sheet will be assigned minimal points required to pass the specific skill. - b.
-Each specific lab skill sheet will be assigned "Critical Criteria" which must be met in order to pass the skill. - 3.
-All lab skills are required to be passed the number of times assigned to each specific lab skill. - Individual Student Competency Evaluation in the Laboratory - Lab skills are assigned a minimal number of times that the lab skill must be performed successfully while being evaluated by peers (P2P), and while being evaluated by lab instructors. - Individual Student Competency Evaluation in a laboratory Scenario. - Lab skills are assigned a minimal number of times that the skill will be performed successfully in a scenario designed for that skill.
+Each specific lab skill sheet will be assigned a minimal points required to pass the specific skill. - b.
+Each specific lab skill sheet will be assigned "Critical Criteria" which must be met in order to pass the skill. - c.
+Each specific lab skill sheet must have a letter score of "C" or better and all critical criteria must be met in order for that lab skill to be accepted. - 8.
+All lab skills are required to be passed the number of times assigned to each specific lab skill.